 A digital twin reduces risks and identifies gaps for optimization

 In short, digital twins will considerably minimize risks because they allow for a precise image of the real world.
-In that sense they provide a testing ground that lets you change settings or other parameters.
+In that sense, they provide a testing ground that lets you change settings or other parameters.
 You do so at no peril of damaging vital assets or infrastructure.
 Not only that but digital twins can certainly also help to make sustained decisions.
-It lets you identify potential for optimization, accelerate the development of new products or enhance the maintenance quality.
+It lets you identify the potential for optimization, accelerate the development of new products or enhance the maintenance quality.
 Perhaps most importantly, they can be a differentiator that sets a product apart from competitive products.

 As has been pointed out above, the need for digital twins will most likely be the highest in industries that have natural constraints on consuming resources.
 These industries include production, the oil and gas industry, aerospace and automotive.
-But there are certainly additional applications for digital twins such as the design of smart cities, smart warehouses and many others.
+But there are certainly additional applications for digital twins such as the design of smart cities, smart warehouses, and many others.

 The driving forces that put digital twins within reach are advancements in IoT, cloud and mobile technologies such as 5G.
 To make them work, users need to be able to collect data via IoT devices – for instance by the help of wearable barcode scanners.
 This requires maximum connectivity with the option of allowing for bidirectional data communications.